jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA/2strands/virus_dsDNA_2beads=3bp_2019-10-19/README.txt

-Note: In this example, there was only 1 polymer, but you can create a system with multiple polymers (of various lengths) confined in the same box by running the "genpoly_lt.py" script with the "-cuts" argument.
+Note: In this example, there was only 1 polymer, but you can create a system with multiple polymers (of various lengths) confined in the same box by running the "genpoly_lt.py" script with the "-cuts" argument in step 2.
 This is a useful way to generate polymer melts.

 -----------